How much Does a Tow Truck Cost?

 When contacting a wrecker company to tow your car, or if your car has been towed from the scene of an accident the first thought on your mind is how much does this cost..
 Unfortunately, in case of an accident tow, it isn’t as easy a question to answer.

-In the case of an accident tow charges are calculated differently, though, covered by your insurance company as long as you have full coverage insurance.
+In the case of an accident towing fees are calculated differently, though, covered by your insurance company as long as you have full coverage insurance.
 Tow companies are required to handle crash scenes differently than an owner requested tow and many factors are considered on the final tow bill.

 Location and condition of the vehicle

 When an accident occurs and the vehicles involved acquire significant damage where the vehicle is not longer operable, a tow from the scene is required by law.
 It is the tow company’s responsibility to then load your car from it’s resting place onto the truck.
 When the vehicle is located a significant distance from the roadway, extra winching may be required to move the vehicle into a position to be loaded safely onto the truck.

 There may also be loose panels or vehicle components that are no longer attached.
 These pieces may need to be secured to the vehicle, using crash wrap, prior to loading in order to ensure safe transportation and the safety of other motorists.

 Amount of debris and fluids on the roadway